-Students who are not meeting Satisfactory Academic Progress are considered to be in poor academic standing; students with multiple terms of unsatisfactory academic progress are subject to dismissal from the School of Professional Studies.
-Students earning grades of D or F in a term may also be subject to dismissal.
+Students who are not meeting satisfactory academic progress are considered to be in poor academic standing; students in poor academic standing for consecutive terms are subject to dismissal from their academic program and the School of Professional Studies.
+Students earning grades of F in consecutive terms may also be subject to dismissal.
 All decisions of dismissal for academic reasons are subject to appeal.
-A transcript notation will be made when students are dismissed from the School of Professional Studies.
+A permanent transcript notation will be made when students are dismissed from the School of Professional Studies.

-Failure to meet Satisfactory Academic Progress can lead to:
+Failure to meet satisfactory academic progress can lead to: